-Investor Action Reminder: The Schall Law Firm Encourages Investors in Volkswagen AG with Losses of $100,000 to Contact the Firm
+INVESTOR ACTION REMINDER: The Schall Law Firm Encourages Investors in Volkswagen AG with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - January 25, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Volkswagen AG ("Volkswagen" or "the Company") VWAGY for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / February 25, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Volkswagen AG ("Volkswagen" or "the Company") VWAGY for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between March 29, 2021 and March 30, 2021, inclusive (the ''Class Period''), are encouraged to contact the firm before March 15, 2022.